seynard/vcf_cleanup/README.md

 * run='filter_sequential'
 Will produce a vcf file at each filtering stage (not usually useful)

+Three examples of run_vcfcleanup.sh scripts are given\
+The example 1: we do not know which thresholds to use and we let the script automatically set it up to 90% quantile\
+The example 2: we want to see what thresholds are suggested but we know the values we want to filter on\
+The example 3: we know the values we want to filter on\

 ## 2. Filters on annotations in the vcf file
 The general marker INFO fields (FS, SOR, MQ...) and the sample level annotations that were analysed by plotting their distribution of values in the dataset and/or used for filtering are indicated in bold in the lists 2.1 and 2.2.
 Other annotations (DP, AC, AF) are indicated for reference.